publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ## Evaluation questions

-The current owners of potential codebases are asked to answer these evaluation questions to help complete the evaluation.
+The current owners of potential codebases are asked to answer these questions to help us better understand their codebase.

 ### Business case